 Consultation and revision of arrangements

 This agreement is in force from the day of its signing and it can be subject to revision, modification and renewal by mutual written agreement.
+This Agreement will be effective for a period of 5 years from the date of signing

 The agreement may be terminated at the request of either party provided such request is made in writing at least twelve months before termination is to become effective.
 The termination of the agreement must take into account the rights of students already participated or accepted for the Double Degree studies.
 Those students must be able to finish the Double Degree study programme.